Who we are

-We are Senior Lecturers at the University of the West of England, Bristol.
+We are academics at the University of the West of England, Bristol.

 We have many things in common, including our love of literature.
 We want to share our research on climate literature with community groups, schools and teachers because we believe in the power of literary texts to develop critical understanding and empathy.